theKashey/ts-referent/README.md

 - your base `tsconfig.json` should explicitly have `types:[]` in `compilerOptions`.
 That will disable automated `@types` import
 - **never** put _glossary_ into `tsconfig.json`, use `tsconfig.projects.json`.
 Otherwise, WebStorm TypeScript server will hang.
   - `tsc -b tsconfig.projects.json` will build stuff for you
+- you need to constantly compile TS->JS or your changes will not be "reflected"
+  - Importing modules from a referenced project will instead load its output declaration file (.d.ts)
+    - declarations should be kept up to date
+  - for small projects you can use `tsc -b --watch`
+    - for large projects that is not possible
+    - and not needed
+  - 👉 for WebStorm enable `Recompile on changes` in TypeScript settings.
+This option is expected to be disabled for your old setup.
+  - 👉 VSC should handle project references out of the box

 ---